 Frank Dedato v.
 Skechers U.S.A., Inc. and Skechers U.S.A.
 Canada, Inc. - On or about November 5, 2012, Frank Dedato filed a Statement of Claim in Ontario Superior Court of Justice on behalf of all residents of Canada who purchased Shape-ups, Tone-ups or Resistance Runner footwear.
 The Statement of Claim alleges that Skechers has allegedly made misleading statements about its footwear products' ability to provide fitness benefits to users.
 The Statement of Claim seeks damages, restitution, punitive damages, and injunctive relief.
 Skechers has not yet responded to the Statement of Claim.
 At a mediation held on February 28, 2013, the parties reached an agreement in principle to settle the Dedato action (as well as the Angell and Niras actions described above) through authorization by the Québec Superior Court of a nationwide settlement class.
-The parties are currently finalizing the terms of the settlement agreement.
-It is anticipated that the agreement will provide for the voluntary discontinuance (dismissal) of the Dedato action upon approval of the settlement by the Québec Superior Court.
-If the motion for approval of the class action settlement is denied or approval is reversed on appeal, we cannot predict the outcome of the Dedato action or a reasonable range of potential losses or whether the outcome of the Dedato action would have a material adverse impact on our results of operations or financial position in excess of the settlement.
+That agreement was finalized by the parties in December 2013 and thereafter presented to the Québec Superior Court for approval.
+On November 5, 2014, the Québec Superior Court is sued its formal judgment approving the settlement.
+On November 19, 2014, the Ontario Superior Court in issued an order effectively dismissing the Dedato action.
+Notwithstanding, if approval of the class action settlement is reversed on appeal, we cannot predict the outcome of the Dedato action or a reasonable range of potential losses or whether the outcome of the Dedato action would have a material adverse impact on our results of operations, financial position or result in a material loss in excess of the settlement or a recorded accrual.